arshad-yaseen/monacopilot/README.md

 Alternatively, `pnpm dev` to start the watch mode for automatic rebuilds on file changes.

+### Testing Monacopilot Locally

-3. **Testing Monacopilot Locally**: To test Monacopilot locally, run:
+To test Monacopilot locally, run:

 ```bash
 pnpm dev:test
 ```

+### Contributing to the Documentation

-4. **Contributing to the Documentation**: If you wish to contribute to the documentation, use the following command:
+If you wish to contribute to the documentation, use the following command:

 ```bash
 pnpm dev:docs